enmendez/BudgetBunny/README.md

 Pearl Hacks 2026 is the first hackathon experience for most of our group members, and it was the first time all of us had to create a coding project working as a group.
 We had a limited amount of time to learn what we wanted to do and how to code it, and we were able to push through despite it all!
-We had so many creative ideas, and we were adventerous with every challenge and opportunity!
+We had so many creative ideas, and we were adventurous with every challenge and opportunity!
 A lot of us met for the first time at Pearl Hacks, and we worked collaboratively and supported each other through each obstacle.

 ## What We Learned
 The biggest lesson we learned was about working as a team.
 We all had different assets and skills, and it was amazing to see how we could work together to create a project we cared deeply for.
 Working with other people required us to check in on each other and communicate frequently, especially as we stayed overnight in different places.
 Finally, we learned about endurance and pushing through until the end!